 The SLT operation uses the same procedures as used in Digital Telephone operation described above, except there is no TRANS button.
-The user must use 438 and hookflash 439 feature codes.
+The user must use hookflash before dialing feature code 439.

 - " A flexible button may be assigned to Call Park feature code 439.
-The user can press that flexible button and dial a station number on the dial pad. - " The directed call pickup code for 8-button telephones is eliminated.
-8-button telephones must assign a pickup button on the telephone to have the pickup feature. - " Only one call can be in a park location at a time.
+The user can press that flexible button and dial a station number on the dial pad. - 8-button telephones must assign a pickup button on the telephone to have the pickup feature. - " Only one call can be in a park location at a time.
 Multiple calls to the same station park location is not possible. - " The #6 code is flexible and can be assigned in Flash 52 programming. - " The call will be placed in the Station's Personal Park location.